-Here’s five bold predictions for Super Bowl LVI
+Here are five bold predictions for Super Bowl LVI

-But now that we know which teams are in, let’s get back in prognostication business and look at five bold predictions for this game.
+But now that we know which teams are in, let’s get back in prognostication business and look at five bold predictions.

 Bengals halfback Joe Mixon will run for close to 90 yards — and if he doesn’t, the Bengals will struggle to win.